um-dsp/ProCapture/README.md

  ***
 The model activations of ground truth, test benign and adversarial data are stored in each respective folder in text files named as [true label]\_[predicted label]\_[index] (e.g., 0_0_150.txt).
 Each file contains the values of every node in every layer of the model for that specific sample.

+### Empirical Characterization:

+ Use [Empirical_Characterization.ipynb](/Empirical_Characterization.ipynb) to compute the proposed graph-related metrics for empirical characterization.

+---

+#### Graph Neural Network Model: training a model `graph_model` on the extracted graph data

+` train_on_graph.py`: We train another model called `graph_model` that learns the NN graph (activations) of the target model `model`.
+This model should be also stored should be initiated and stored in a .pt file <br />

+This step utilizes the activations extracted in the previous step, To Train and test a predefined model on the activations set use the CLI command with the following parameters: Dataset Name, Model Name and Attack
+  (The Above arguments will just be used to locate the needed activations in the project folder).
+  The command also expects the following arguments: <br />
+- Model Path : represents the path to save the feature extraction model that is trained to seperate activations of benign and adversarial samples <br/>
+  (**Note**: We have pre-trained models on Ground_Truth benign and FGSM data, and tested on Benign and FGSM test data.

+  **Sample Commands:** <br />
 This commands is specifically needed to train GNN later on. <br /> <br />
     >  `python activations_extractor.py -dataset mnist -model_name mnist_1 -folder Ground_Truth_pth -model_type pytorch -task graph -stop 10` <br />
     >  `python activations_extractor.py -dataset mnist -model_name mnist_1 -folder Ground_Truth_pth -model_type pytorch -task graph -attack FGSM -stop 10` <br />